liakoyras/contactsdirectory/README.md

 I did not use Bootstrap, jQuery or any other framework.

 ## Setup
-The files are ready to be uploaded on a server.
+The files are ready to be uploaded on a server.<br>
 The database (I have used MySQL) and its tables can be created with the following SQL code:
 ```
 CREATE DATABASE IF NOT EXISTS contactdirectory DEFAULT CHARACTER SET utf8;